 - Experience in the heavy engineering or maritime industry is an absolute advantage.

-Our job is to help the Damen sales organisation sell dredging equipment by delivering added value in the form of services.
+Our job is to help the Damen sales and service organisation sell dredging equipment by delivering added value in the form of services.
 This increases the likelihood of a client choosing Damen when they need to replace a machine or purchase a new one.
 The Services Department maintains contact with clients at the operational level and serves as the eyes and ears of the sales organisation.
 It offers a wide range of services that span the entire lifecycle of Damen's dredging equipment.
 These services include processing warranty requests, organising training programmes, offering consultancy services, delivering spare parts, and carrying out maintenance work, modifications and repairs.
 The Services Department asks itself one question: How can we make it work?